tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 ##### Replay Protection

-To prevent old transactions from being replayed, `CheckTx` must implement replay protection.
+It is possible for old transactions to be sent again to the Application.
+This is typically undesirable for all transactions, except for a generally small subset of them which are idempotent.

-It is possible for old transactions to be sent to the application.
-So it is important `CheckTx` implements some logic to handle them.
+The mempool has a mechanism to prevent duplicated transactions from being processed.

-Additionally, the mempool has a mechanism to prevent duplicated transactions from being processed.
+This mechanism is nevertheless best-effort (currently based on the indexer) and does not provide any guarantee of non duplication.
-This mechanism is nevertheless best-effort and does not provide any guarantee of non duplication.
+It is thus up to the Application to implement an application-specific replay protection mechanism with strong guarantees as part of the logic in `CheckTx`.

 #### Info/Query Connection